JianqiaoJIN/master_thesis/README.md

 ![image](https://github.com/JianqiaoJIN/master_thesis/blob/master/plots/Chapter4/henon_AUC.png)

 ### Analysis of Historical Performance of SAP HANA
-Due to the data privacy and protection policies, SAP does not allow to public its data, therefore, the experimental results cannot be shown here.
+Due to the data privacy and protection policies, SAP does not allow to publish its data, therefore, the experimental results cannot be shown here.